MicroEJ/Example-Standalone-Java-C-Interface/README.md

 # Overview

+Although MicroEJ lets you leverage Java in an embedded context, there are still some cases where your Java threads need to synchronize and exchange data with OS tasks written in C/C++.

 This repository contains examples showing how to enable communication between programs written in C and programs written in Java using MicroEJ APIs

 ## Importing projects from Git